Keeping Poison Away from Children

 Before giving medicine to a child, make sure another family member has not already given it.

 Dispose of outdated medicines safely.
-Do not toss them in the trash, flush them, or pour them down the drain.
+Don't toss them in the trash, flush them, or pour them down the drain.
 Instead, put liquid medicine or pills into a sealable plastic bag (crush the pills first).
 Add kitty litter, coffee grounds, or other material to discourage kids or pets from eating it.
 Then place in the trash.
 For more suggestions, ask your pharmacist or local waste disposal company.
 Or visit www.smarxtdisposal.net.

 Don’t tell kids that medicines are candy.
 That may encourage children to eat them.
 This is also true for vitamins.
 Be especially careful with prenatal vitamins, which contain high levels of iron.
 Iron can be deadly to kids if they overdose on it.